RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale

 \subsection{Data Retrieval Functions}

 Table~\ref{tab:function_categories} summarizes the whitelisted functions available to RadOnc-GPT.
 When invoked, each function executes and returns outputs directly to the model.
 These outputs are designed to provide a coherent, structured representation of the underlying data, thereby maximizing the LLM’s ability to interpret and reason over the information.
-If no relevant data were found by a particular data retrieval function, the function would explicitly indicate that no data could be found for the given inputs and patient.
+If no relevant data were found by a particular data retrieval function, each function explicitly indicates that no data could be found for the given inputs.

-Importantly, RadOnc-GPT does not employ conventional retrieval-augmented generation (RAG).
-In RAG, embedded documents are matched to queries via vector similarity and delivered back to the model as text chunks—a strategy developed to surface relevant passages from vast, poorly organized unstructured corpora such as the internet, which often exceed model context limits.
+Notably, RadOnc-GPT does not employ conventional retrieval-augmented generation (RAG).
+In RAG, embedded documents are matched to queries via vector similarity and delivered back to the model as text chunks.
+This strategy was developed to surface relevant passages from vast, poorly organized, unstructured corpora such as the internet or a library, which often greatly exceed model context limits.
 By contrast, RadOnc-GPT leverages the fact that patient data within Epic is unstructured yet systematically organized and indexed.
-Clinical notes, for example, are timestamped, provider-signed, and tagged with metadata such as medical specialty and treating department, making them straightforward to retrieve without generic RAG pipelines.
-As LLMs continue to support dramatically larger contexts (e.g., GPT-4o accommodates up to 1 million tokens) while inference costs per token decline (\$2.50 per 1 million input tokens for OpenAI's standard GPT-4o now), the necessity of general-purpose RAG approaches, which introduce unnecessary complications to the system, further diminishes in settings like RadOnc-GPT, where targeted, well-structured data retrieval suffices.
-For instance, when managing a prostate cancer patient, RadOnc-GPT retrieves all radiation oncology and urology clinical notes relevant to that patient.
+Clinical notes, for example, are timestamped, provider-signed, and tagged with metadata such as medical specialty, making them straightforward to retrieve without generic RAG pipelines.
+As LLMs continue to support increasingly larger contexts while inference costs per token decline (\$2.50 per 1 million input tokens for OpenAI's standard GPT-4o as of this report), the necessity of general-purpose RAG approaches further diminishes in medical settings such as RadOnc-GPT operates, where targeted, well-structured data retrieval suffices.